Phishing Attack Statistics 2026: Reasons to Lose Sleep Over

 Personalized attacks through AI

-AI-Powered phishing kits
+AI-powered phishing kits

 While AI-generated phishing emails still represent a small fraction of phishing incidents, the trend is growing rapidly.
 As AI continues to evolve, common phishing attacks will become more advanced, personalized, and harder to defend against.
 The shift to AI-driven phishing is already underway, and organizations must stay alert and prepared for the emerging risks it presents.